git-pull/tao-of-tmux/manuscript/07-pane.md

 Panes are shells within a shell.
 You can keep adding panes to a tmux window until you run out of room on your screen.
-Within your shell, you can `tail -F` log files, write and run scripts, an run [curses](https://en.wikipedia.org/wiki/Curses_(programming_library))-powered applications like vim, top, htop, ncmpcpp, irssi, weechat, mutt and so on.
+Within your shell, you can `tail -F` log files, write and run scripts, and run [curses](https://en.wikipedia.org/wiki/Curses_(programming_library))-powered applications, like vim, top, htop, ncmpcpp, irssi, weechat, mutt, and so on.

 You will always have at least one pane open.
 Once you kill the last pane in the window, the window will close.
-Panes are also resizable; you can resize panes via targetting them specifically and changing the window layout.
+Panes are also resizable; you can resize panes by targeting them specifically and changing the window layout.

-In the next chapter, we will go into the ways you can customize your tmux shortcuts, status line and behavior.
+In the next chapter, we will go into the ways you can customize your tmux shortcuts, status line, and behavior.